There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Ensure Your Dog Has Fresh, Clean Water

-Dogs need to drink frequently, particularly in summer, as dehydration can cause serious health problems… even death.
+Dogs need to drink frequently, particularly in summer, as dehydration can cause serious health problems…even death.
 Just like humans, the higher the temperature and amount of exercise – the more your dog needs to drink.

 Having access to a plentiful supply of clean drinking water is critically important, as dogs can only survive a very short time without water.
+For an electrolyte boost on extra-hot or highly active days, consider giving your dog coconut water as a healthy addition.

 Minimize Inflammation From Processed Foods